A quiet path

 I know what it's like to hunger for a faith that feels alive.

-"...only to find yourself buried under the weight of 'doing' — reciting the words, showing up, trying harder, and still feeling quietly far from God."
+"...only to find yourself buried under the weight of 'doing' — reciting the words, showing up, trying harder, and still feeling quietly far from peace."

 I have spent years fascinated by the question of why some practices actually change people while others simply inform them.
-Reading voraciously at the intersection of neuroscience, neurotheology, and contemplative spirituality, I've followed the thread of how God wired us to find our way back to Him.
+Reading voraciously at the intersection of neuroscience, neurotheology, and contemplative spirituality, I've followed the thread of how our nervous systems are wired for connection and rest.

 That curiosity led me to a 15th-century monk named Jan Mombaer and a practice he mapped onto the palm of his hand in 1494.
-It stopped me cold.
-What he built by instinct turns out to be a remarkably precise tool for neurobiological healing — a portable sanctuary you can carry into a waiting room, a difficult conversation, or three in the morning when everything feels too heavy.
+What he built by instinct turns out to be a remarkably precise tool for emotional and neurobiological regulation.
+In essence, it's a portable sanctuary you can carry into a waiting room, a difficult conversation, or into that three in the morning session when you're wide awake and your mind is racing.

 I wrote the books.
 I built the companion.
-And now I walk alongside women who are tired of tidy, color-coordinated faith and ready for something that actually fits inside their real, ordinary, beautiful lives.
+And now I walk alongside those who are tired of tidy, color-coordinated practices and ready for something that actually fits inside their real, ordinary, chaotic, beautiful lives.

 Grab a cup of tea.
 Leave your "perfect" version of yourself at the door.